DinethPrabashana/core4/README.md

 ### JSON Export
 - **Grouped by Inspection**: Each inspection contains its transformer, images, and a list of annotation actions.
+- **De-duplicated**: For each annotation, only the first occurrence (earliest timestamp) of each action type (added, edited, deleted) is included.
 - **Structure Example:**

 ```json